Beginners To Advanced Guide To Building A Private Blog Network

 That is a quote from Matt Cutts, when asked about excluding backlink relevancy from the algorithm.

 What makes this strategy effective is the websites that form a PBN are regarded by Google as authoritative.
-You are not receiving links from some brand new website that nobody has ever heard of, you are receiving links from a popular website Google’s algorithm loves.
+You are not receiving links from some brand new website, nor a spammy untrustworthy one, you are receiving links from a popular website Google’s algorithm loves.

 To understand how this works, here is a figurative example…